MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-portal.md

     ![Top users - dashboards](media/service-admin-portal/powerbi-admin-usage-metrics-top-users-dashboards.png)

-* A view of your top users based on how many reports they have
+* A view of your top users based on how many reports they have.

     ![Top users - reports](media/service-admin-portal/powerbi-admin-usage-metrics-top-users-reports.png)